Massive Election Irregularities in New Rochelle School Election Show Need for Audit, Restoration of Wrongly Voided Ballots | Talk of the Sound

 The school board candidate race showed a similar proportionality.

-Based on this data there is no direct evidence based on a review of just the voided ballots that the outcome of the election would have been different if all voided ballots had been accepted (and more than half were voided correctly) but, as we will see, there are far more problem than just the one-third of voided ballots that were voided incorrectly so it is impossible to project the true outcome without a full audit, a recount of every ballot.
+Based on this data there is no direct evidence based on a review of just the voided ballots that the outcome of the election would have been different if all voided ballots had been accepted (and more than half were voided correctly) but, as we will see, there are far more problems than just the one-third of voided ballots that were voided incorrectly so it is impossible to project the true outcome without a full audit, a recount of every ballot.

 The paper-trail strongly suggests that Election Inspectors were inadequately trained and unprepared for the sudden shift to universal mail-in balloting.